pingpongballz/PO-SBR-Python/README.md

 rtxpy (MODIFIED VERSION):
 Grab the modified rtxpy and follow instructions here: https://github.com/pingpongballz/rtxpy
 Original: https://github.com/makepath/rtxpy
+DO NOT USE THE ORIGINAL rtxpy.
+The original does NOT take into account of inward or outward mesh normals.

 # Results
 Simulation on RTX4070 SUPER, i7-14700k